twpayne/chezmoi/assets/chezmoi.io/docs/reference/special-files/chezmoiexternal-format.md

 defined inside `.chezmoiroot`), it is interpreted as a list of external files and archives to be included as if they were in the source state.

-`$FORMAT` must be one of chezmoi's supported configuration file formats, e.g.
+`$FORMAT` must be one of chezmoi's supported configuration file formats.

-`json`, `jsonc`, `toml`, or `yaml`.
+--8<-- "config-format.md"

-`.chezmoiexternal.$FORMAT` is interpreted as a template.
+`.chezmoiexternal.$FORMAT` is always interpreted as a template.
 This allows different externals to be included on different machines.

 If a `.chezmoiexternal.$FORMAT` file is located in an ignored directory (one listed in [`.chezmoiignore`][ignore]), all entries within the file are